500-Designs/stability-health-salary-search-app/readme.md

 ![widget preview](https://github.com/jamesdev500/stability-health-salary-search-app/blob/abeebde9253989a004264f7a01d304b5b27ebad7/preview.png)

-- styling as seen the preview are included in the app, but may be affected any matching !important declarations from the wordpress site where the plugin is installed
+- scss styling, as seen in the preview, are included in the app, but may be affected any matching !important declarations from the wordpress site where the plugin is installed

 - the widget pulls jobs data realtime from client's API as follows:
 	1. API End Point for Jobs: https://stabilityhealthcare.com/budenurse/jobs/list?clinical_unit=12&city_state=CA